-Redbank Valley’s Tate Minich earns KSAC Baseball MVP
+Redbank Valley’s Tate Minich Earns KSAC Baseball MVP

 Minich’s all-around play at the plate and behind it has been an integral part of the Bulldogs’ success this season.

-Redbank Valley is 15-4 as it opens the District 9 Class 2A playoffs today as the top seed against Moniteau.
+Redbank Valley is 15-4 as it opens the District 9 Class 2A playoffs on Tuesday as the top seed against Moniteau.

 Minich has also been a valuable arm for the pitching staff.